amiaopensource/av-python-carpentry/_episodes/04-aboutfiles.md

 {: .callout}

 While calculating is easier with milliseconds (integers), reading is far easier to do in HH:MM:SS:MS (strings).
-Our challenge is to do all of the calculating with milliseconds and then printing the final result as HH:MM:SS.
+Our challenge is to do all of the calculating with milliseconds and then print the final result as HH:MM:SS:MS.
-Now, this being the wide world of python, there is a module (called datetime) that we could use to transform our HH:MM:SS into a shape (called a datetime object) that could be manipulated, but for now, let’s stick to a more manageable solution.
+Now, this being the wide world of python, there is a module (called datetime) that we could use to transform our HH:MM:SS:MS into a shape (called a datetime object) that could be manipulated, but for now, let’s stick to a more manageable solution.

 As with our summing of bytes, we can easily make a few small changes to our code to add our individual durations to a new list: